Facility Rules and Policies

 Waterfowl and Upland Bird Hunting

-- The use of dogs for hunting waterfowl and upland game birds is permitted.
-Dogs must be under the control of their owner at all times and cannot be left unattended at any time.
+• The use of dogs for hunting waterfowl and upland game birds is permitted.
+Dogs must be under the control of their owner at all times and cannot be left unattended.

-- Collection and use of dead and downed wood for campfires is allowed on the Refuge.
+• Collection and use of dead and downed wood for campfires is allowed.
 Cutting of standing timber, live or dead, is prohibited.

-- Dumping of RV tanks (gray or black water) on the Refuge is prohibited.
+• Dumping of RV tanks (gray or black water) is prohibited.

 Alcoholic Beverages

-Developed camping areas near the Refuge are available at James Kipp Recreation Area (managed by the Bureau of Land Management Fort Benton, MT, 877/256 3252), Crooked Creek, Devils Creek, Forchette Bay, The Pines, Nelson Creek, McGuire Creek, Rock Creek, Fort Peck Recreation Areas (all managed by the U.S. Army Corps of Engineers, Fort Peck, MT, 406/526 3411) and Hell Creek State Park/Recreation Area (managed by the State of Montana, 406/557 2362).
+Camping areas near the Refuge are available at James Kipp Recreation Area (managed by the Bureau of Land Management Fort Benton, MT, 877-256-3252), Crooked Creek, Devils Creek, Forchette Bay, The Pines, Nelson Creek, McGuire Creek, Rock Creek, Fort Peck Recreation Areas (all managed by the U.S. Army Corps of Engineers, Fort Peck, MT, 406-526-3411) and Hell Creek Recreation Area (managed by the Montana Little Shell Chippewa Tribe, 406-557-2362).

 Dispersed Camping

-Camping outside of a developed campground is allowed, unless the area is designated as closed.
-Campers must follow the regulations below.
+• Camping outside of a campground is allowed, unless the area is designated as closed.

 Backcountry Camping

-Backpacking and horse camping are allowed on the Refuge, except in closed areas.
-For more information, contact a Refuge office.
+Backpacking and horse camping are allowed, except in closed areas.

 Hiking and Horseback Riding

-- Back-country travel, whether by foot or on horseback, requires special preparations and precautions.
-Drinking water is generally unavailable.
+• Backcountry travel, whether by foot or on horseback, requires special preparations and precautions.
+Expertise with map, compass, or other navigation aids is recommended.
+Drinking water is generally not available.

-- Back-country travelers should be familiar with the isolated character of the Refuge and should be prepared for emergencies.
-Weather conditions can change rapidly – be prepared.
-Expertise with map and compass is recommended.
+• Back-country travelers should be familiar with the isolated character of the Refuge and should be prepared for emergencies and rapidly changing weather conditions.

-- Only certified noxious-weed-seed-free forage is allowed, preventing the spread of noxious weeds.
-Contact a Montana State University county extension office for a list of approved forage vendors.
+• Only certified noxious-weed-seed-free forage is allowed.
+Visit the Montana Department of Agriculture website for a list of approved forage vendors.

-- Removing any natural items such as fossils, rocks, dried wood, and black diamond willow is prohibited.
+• Removing any natural items such as fossils, rocks, drift wood, petrified wood and black diamond willow is prohibited.

 Wilderness areas are places untamed by humans.
 The Wilderness Act of 1964 allows Congress to designate wilderness areas for protection to ensure that America's pristine wild lands will not disappear.
 Wilderness areas can be part of national wildlife refuges, national parks, national forests or public lands managed by the Bureau of Land Management.